Qcent/note-taker/README.md

  Clicking on the `Get Started` button will bring you to the app's main page where you can create, edit and save notes at will.
  ![Main Page](./assets/images/app-screenshot-2.png)

  In the top left of the screen is your toolbar.
 Click the 'Disc' icon to save.
 Click the 'Pencil' icon to edit.
 Click the 'Plus' icon to create a new note.
+Notes can be deleted by clicking the red 'Trash' icon to the right of the note name.
  ![Toolbar](./assets/images/app-screenshot-toolbar.png)

 ## Credits